Best Things To Do in Shizuoka: An Overview By Area

 Shuzenji

-Shuzenji is a hot spring resort situated in the central part of the Izu peninsula.
-It is said to be the oldest hot spring resort in the Izu area with 1,200 years of history, there are a number of traditional Japanese inns and historical sites around.
+Shuzenji is a hot spring resort in the central part of the Izu Peninsula.
+It is said to be the oldest hot spring resort in the Izu area, having 1,200 years of history.
+There are some traditional Japanese inns and historical sites around here, too.
 Tourists can experience a relaxing foot bath called Kawarayu for free while enjoying the peaceful scenery along the iconic river running through the area.
 The highlight of Shuzenji is the bamboo forest path, a narrow pathway completely surrounded by beautiful green bamboo.
-Visitors can directly feel the strength of the bamboo as they walk through the pleasant pathway.
+Visitors can directly feel the strength of the bamboo as they walk through the pleasant path.

 Jogasaki Coast

-Jogasaki Beach is a scenic spot on the east coast of the Izu peninsula.
-It was originally formed by an eruption of Mt.
+Jogasaki Beach is a scenic spot on the east coast of the Izu Peninsula.
+It was initially formed by an eruption of Mt.
 Omuro about 4,000 years ago and has attracted an increasing number of tourists in recent years.
-The 10 km long steep cliff and rock formation on the coastline offer exciting scenery, and it is a perfect picture spot as well.
-The most popular tourist attraction is a suspension bridge called Kadowakitsuri-bashi Bridge completed in 1968.
-Visitors can walk across the bridge hanging 23 meters high from the sea!
+The 10 km long steep cliff and rock formation on the coastline offer exciting scenery and a perfect picture spot.
+The most popular tourist attraction is a suspension bridge called Kadowakitsuri-bashi Bridge, completed in 1968.
+Visitors can walk across the bridge, hanging 23 meters high over the sea!
 It offers an exciting moment and a stunning view of the sea.

-Gotemba is an area located at the base of Mt.
+Gotemba is located at the base of Mt.
 Fuji.
-Although it is not adjacent to the sea, there are a number of enjoyable spots in the mountainous area.
-Numazu is another city that is about an hour’s trip from Gotemba.
+Although not adjacent to the sea, the mountainous area offers several enjoyable spots.
+Numazu is another city about an hour’s trip from Gotemba.
 It boasts fresh seafood that is widely known for its quality and taste.
-There are several tourist attractions that perfectly suit a family trip.
+Several tourist attractions make this area perfect for a family trip.

-▼Book a tour visiting the place for a view of Mt.
-Fuji, the natural springs of the mountain, and Gotemba Premium Outlets to shop until you drop!
+▼Book a tour to view Mt.
+Fuji, the mountain’s natural springs, and Gotemba Premium Outlets where you shop until you drop!

 Fuji Safari Park

 Fuji Safari Park is a zoo and wildlife park that opened in 1980.
 It is counted as one of the largest zoos in Japan and offers an exciting experience for the whole family through interaction with a variety of animals.
-The park can be divided into two areas.
-In the Fureai Zone, visitors can directly touch and hold adorable animals.
-Some interesting experiences such as a horse ride are available as well.
-In the Safari Zone, visitors can observe bigger, more ferocious animals such as lions, bears, and tigers!
-This area is only accessible by car or special vehicle provided by the park, and passengers are not allowed to go outside.
-There are souvenir shops where you can get memorable merchandise as well!
+The park can be divided into two areas: the Fureai Zone, where visitors can directly touch and hold adorable animals, and the Safari Zone, where visitors can observe bigger, more ferocious animals such as lions, bears, and tigers!
+This area is only accessible by car or a special vehicle provided by the park, and passengers cannot go outside.
+There are also souvenir shops where you can get memorable merchandise.

 Gotemba Outlet Mall

-Gotemba Outlet Mall is a huge shopping mall in Gotemba city that opened in 2000.
-There are around 200 discount shops selling clothes or other products for a reasonable price.
+Gotemba Outlet Mall is a huge shopping mall in Gotemba City that opened in 2000.
+Thanks to the 200 shops selling clothes and other products at discounted prices, it’s a popular place to shop.
 Some world-famous brands also offer special deals for those who want to get their products while saving money.
-They recently opened new facilities which include a hotel, a playground for kids, and a relaxing hot spring.
-It is a good place to spend a whole day with your family.
-On a sunny day, visitors can enjoy the amazing view of Mt.
-Fuji while enjoying the shopping!
+They recently opened new facilities, including a hotel, a playground for kids, and a relaxing hot spring, making it a good place to spend a whole day with your family.
+On sunny days, visitors can enjoy the amazing view of Mt.
+Fuji while shopping!

-Mars Garden Wood Gotenba ― Spacious and clean rooms, 10 minutes drive from outlet malls, they have a beautiful garden to walk around and you can enjoy the view of Mt.Fuji.
+Mars Garden Wood Gotenba ― Spacious and clean rooms, 10 minutes’ drive from Gotemba Outlet Mall, they have a beautiful garden to walk around, and you can enjoy the view of Mt.Fuji.

 “Mt.
 Fuji and Tanuki Lake “©AnthonyKwok (Licensed under CC BY 4.0)